-Metric 11 Availability of online offers Description The European Commission's Digital Agenda proposes to exploit better the potential of Information and Communication Technology (ICT).
+Metric 11 Availability of online offers, bills, contracts and online customer service.
+Description The European Commission's Digital Agenda proposes to better exploit the potential of Information and Communication Technology (ICT).
 The availability of different user-friendly channels through which a customer can interact with the market actors is a sign of innovation in the retail market.
-Purpose The purpose of this metric is to monitor innovation related with the use of ICT.
-If customers can interact with market actors in executing key contractual processes such as signing up to an offer and comparing different offers, this is can be seen as a sign of innovation and progress in the market.
+Purpose The purpose of this metric is to monitor innovation related to the use of ICT.
+If customers can interact with market actors in executing key contractual processes such as comparing different offers, signing up to an offer and receiving a bill online, as well as getting online customer service (i.e. the 'customer journey'), this can be seen as a sign of innovation and progress in the market.
 The focus should be on identifying whether retailers provide these options and whether these options are available to all categories of consumers (there may be some that, for geographical or technical issues, may not have access to these online offers).
-This metric is closely related with metric 17, which refers to the access to an independent and verified PCT.
+This metric is closely related to metric 17, which refers to the access to an independent and verified PCT.
 Source of data PCTs, and information requests to retailers.
-Quantification In order to quantify this metric the NRA should consider the following questions: Do all MS customers have the possibility to compare offers online?
-Do all MS customers have the possibility to sign contracts online through PCT or otherwise?
-Unit of measure All questions: yes/no and possible qualitative explanations (especially if a "no" answer is provided).
+Quantification In order to quantify this metric the NRA should consider the following questions.
+These questions are linked to the 'customer journey'.
+Are offers comparable online and/or through digital applications for all MS customers?
+If not, please indicate why and for what proportion of customers this is not the case.
+Can contracts be signed online through the PCT or otherwise for all MS customers?
+If not, please indicate why and for what proportion of customers?
+If not, please indicate why and for what proportion of customers?
+If not, please indicate why and for what proportion of customers?
+If not, please indicate why and for what proportion of customers?
+If not, please indicate why and for what proportion of customers this is not the case.
+Is management of energy contracts online and/or through digital applications available to all MS customers?
+Are bills available online?
+Is customer service available through online channels Frequency The frequency for the monitoring of this metric may range from monthly to yearly, depending on the relevant market circumstances.
+Unit of measure All questions: yes/no and possible number of customers and qualitative explanations (especially if a "no" answer is provided).
 Data completeness This is a relatively new monitoring area and NRAs may not have developed it yet, hence data may not be complete.